-Fees for regular classes in 2021 will be confirmed once I am able to rebook venues.
-If you wish to find out more about these classes and, please use the 'contact me' page to get in touch.
+My own face-to-face classes resumed in January 2022.
+If you wish to find out more about these classes, please use the 'contact me' page to get in touch.

 Workshops for Local Groups/Studios/Shops

-Teaching: Standard full day: typically 10am to 4pm including a break for lunch - £200 (plus travel expenses for face-to-face, or use of Zoom account).
-Teaching: Standard half day: typically either 10am to 1pm or 1pm to 4pm - £100 (plus travel expenses for face-to-face, or use of Zoom account).
-Teaching: Evening meeting/mini workshop: typically 90 mins - £75 (plus travel expenses for face-to-face, or use of Zoom account).
+Teaching: Standard full day: typically 10am to 4pm including a break for lunch - £250 plus travel expenses for face-to-face or use of Zoom account.
+Teaching: Standard half day: typically either 10am to 1pm or 1pm to 4pm - £125 plus travel expenses for face-to-face or use of Zoom account.
+Teaching: Evening meeting/mini workshop: typically 90 mins - £75 plus travel expenses for face-to-face or use of Zoom account.

 Number of learners (face-to-face): Max 12.
 By prior arrangement, additional learners £10 pp to a maximum of 16.
 Number of learners (Zoom): Max 24 (the number of videos I can see on a screen at any one time, plus my own video).
 Zoom recording: Unless given by prior written agreement, recording of Zoom classes/workshops by groups/participants will not be allowed.
 Where prior written permission is given to a group/participant to record a Zoom class/workshop, the recording can be made available only to those who paid to attend the class/workshop and must be deleted no later than one month from the class/workshop date.

-Use of my Zoom account: £15 per whole day, £10 per hall day.
+Use of my Zoom account: £15 per whole day, £10 per half day.

-Travel Expenses: Mileage at 45p per mile plus any parking costs.
+Travel Expenses: Mileage at 45p per mile plus road tolls and parking costs.
 Google Maps will be used to calculate the return car journey between my home in SW Essex and the workshop venue using my preferred route.